When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Filled ones can include ingredients that are harmful to felines, including artificial sweeteners like xylitol which is toxic to them.
 They should also not eat raisins or grapes, which can sometimes be used in these foods.

 High quantities of sugar can be extremely hard for kitties to digest.
 They may start to feel uncomfortable and have stomach pain, diarrhea, and vomiting.
 Too much sugar consumption over their lifetime can cause long-term issues like dental disease, diabetes, and weight gain.
-Table sugar and other sweeteners that we use regularly are not natural to a cat’s diet and are not easy for them to digest.
+Table sugar and other sweeteners we use regularly are not natural to a cat’s diet and are not easy to digest.

 Can Cats Eat Glazed Donuts?